zyang01/zyang01.github.io/_posts/2025-01-14-on-going-home.md

 Frankly, I don't mind walking straight into a missile delivery.
 At least I will get to meet my Father instead of dealing with my "friends."
 I found out quite recently that everyone is fake, and the insides are totally different from the outsides.

 I'm going to visit a synagogue and try to talk to someone.
 After that, I'm going to Jerusalem, and hopefully, you won't see me again.
-My willingness to save this shitty hopeless world is negative right now.
+My willingness to save this shitty loveless, hopeless and faithless world is negative right now.

 Bye.